cycle/docs/advanced/node-parser.md

 ]
 ```

-Since both tables are merged in one query we have to create and join sub node (array):
+Since both tables are merged in one query we have to create and join sub-node (array):

 ```php
 $root = new RootNode(